nhoizey/nicolas-hoizey.com/src/notes/2024/02/08/2/index.md

 tags: [tweetback]
 ---

-There are now 68 Twitter archives mapped in `tweetback-canonical`, which means links to the original tweets in other ttweetback archives are transformed to links to their archived versions! 💾
+There are now 68 Twitter archives mapped in `tweetback-canonical`, which means links to the original tweets in other [tweetback](https://github.com/tweetback/tweetback) archives are transformed to links to their archived versions! 💾

 https://github.com/tweetback/tweetback-canonical/blob/main/mapping.js